-Krys Fox is a NYC based photographer and artist specializing in portraiture with a dark, emotional, surreal filter.
+KRYS FOX is a NYC based photographer, filmmaker and artist specializing in portraiture with a dark, emotional, surreal filter.
 With inspiration ranging from Surrealism, 70’s Underground and Exploitation Cinema, Victorian and Latin American Art and Queer Culture, Fox’s eye is unique, intense, unflinching and tender.

 Originally from Southern California, Fox relocated to NY in 2010.
 His work has been exhibited throughout California, NY and the UK.

-In 2015, Fox had his second solo exhibition, THE BOYS OF SPRING at the landmark Gene Frankel Theater, turning the space into a field of flowers, clothes lines and an interactive feast of surrealist male form and flora.
+In 2015, Fox had his second solo Manhattan Exhibition, THE BOYS OF SPRING, at the landmark Gene Frankel Theater, turning the space into a field of flowers, clothes lines and an interactive feast of surrealist edgy male form and flora.

 In 2013, he toured the UK with his solo retrospective FOX ON THE RUN.
 Featuring a traveling exhibition in London, Manchester and Scotland, FOTR displayed celebrity portraits, homoerotic themes and wildlife and still life works, encapsulating the variety and through narrative of his past 15 years of work.